xcliu-ca/rosa-icsp-gps/README.md

 - deploy a `deamonset` to run on worker nodes
 - the container mount worker filesystem
 - the container sychronizes Global Pull Secret to disk
-- the container sychronizes Image Content Source Policy to disk
+- the container sychronizes Image Content Source Policy | Image Digest Mirror Set to disk
 - worker reboot attempted (with aws cli)

 ## Benefit